Reeteshrajesh/liquide_work/docker-compose.md

 | Redis      | Internal-only, Docker-level network isolation   |
 | Docker     | Controlled using `docker-compose`, volumes used |
 | Jitsu UI   | Can be SSO/OIDC enabled for team access         |

+docker pull jitsucom/jitsu:1.44.8 (after that these have redis support) may be tag of latest is 1.44.9